CecileRottner/BranchPrice_UCP/doc/dyn_prog_SUSD.md

 ## Dynamic programming states and transitions

-The states and transitions for this DP algo directly corresponds to those from the graph of the "Flow formulation" defined p25 of thesis https://hal.archives-ouvertes.fr/tel-02052101/document
+The states and transitions for this DP algo directly correspond to those from the graph of the "Flow formulation" defined p25 of thesis https://hal.archives-ouvertes.fr/tel-02052101/document

 The algorithm is implemented for any unit i.
 The set of dynamic programming states consists in couples (t, b), for t in {1, ..., T} and b in {0,1} indicates whether unit i is start-up (b=1) or shuts-down (b=0).